trueos/pcbsd/src-qt5/docs/using.rst

 Running Steam
 -------------

 Wine can be configured to install and run `Steam games <http://store.steampowered.com/about/>`_.
-The necessary configuration and a list of tested games can be found on the `PC-BSD® Wine Tips and Tricks page <http://wiki.pcbsd.org/index.php/AppCafe/emulators/i386-wine-devel#Tips_and_Tricks>`_.
 Video instructions can be found at `Steam on PC-BSD - How to Get Wine Running 3D Games <https://www.youtube.com/watch?v=B04EuZ9hpAI>`_ and at `Steam on PCBSD 2 - Using Wine as a Streaming Client <http://blog.pcbsd.org/2014/12/steam-on-pcbsd-2-using-wine-as-a-streaming-client/>`_.